Myths in Transformed by Truth

 p.
 56. "Our connection with Azusa began with Greg Albrecht started taking classes there back in the late seventies."
 [Tkach speaking] "I started going to graduate school at Azusa Pacific (then Azusa Pacific College, now Azusa Pacific University, APU) in 1976.
 I went at the time because Ambassador College here in Pasadena was pursuing accreditation."
 [Greg speaking]

 Greg Albrecht tells how he started going to Azusa Pacific University (which by the way was without the members' knowledge) because Ambassador College was "pursuing accreditation" and he needed at least a master's degree.
 He was asked to get one and received it in 1977.
 He does not say who asked him to get this.
 See chap.
 8, p.
 118a which shows AC didn't pursue accreditation until 1988 (ten years later).
 To makes things more confusing Ambassador Report #34, January 1986, states that HWA received a letter in March 1985 saying AC was given full accreditation by the International Accrediting Association of Modesto, CA--yet that accreditation association was not fully recognized by the state of California.
 (Note: Please be aware that the AR is now posted on an atheist website.)
 In 1992 AC was pursuing accreditation again.
 (AR, Oct.
 1992, p.
-8. ) So what was Albrecht's true motive for attending Azusa?
+8.)
+So what was Albrecht's true motive for attending Azusa?
 Also read: New York Times Los Angeles 1997 article which also shows it was not just Greg Albrecht who began "quietly attending" attending Azusa at this time, but Bernie Schnippert, Michael Feazell and "the church's inner circle."
 Read more about Albrecht at Azusa in OIU 6, Pt.
-2. Azusa Pacific University, considered to be a theologically liberal institution, Charismatic/Pentecostal, and a member of Willow Creek Association.
+2. Azusa Pacific University is considered to be a theologically liberal institution, Charismatic/Pentecostal, and a member of Willow Creek Association.
 (Note: The college was accredited in 1994.
 Read this part in OIU #1, Pt.
 2 about how graduates were then deceptively instructed to say that Ambassador University was accredited, not when it was accredited.
 Also, this part in OIU #6, Pt.
 5 for how former Ambassador College graduates were eligible to replace their "lost diplomas".)